Updated October 2017

 We recommend the Fox River Wilmot

 .
 This pair is not as high performance as the Fox River, but will last forever and has a lot of cushion.
-One of our testers has been wearing this sock for 4 years and it is still hanging tough.
+One of our testers has been wearing this sock for four years, and it is still hanging tough.

 Top Pick for Wicking Ability

 The Icebreaker Ski+ Light

 is the crowned king of performance.
 It wicks away vapor better than any other model and takes a long time to get thoroughly damp.
 With a rich blend of merino wool and construction that sets it apart from any other sock, the Ski+ Light is just as ready for a hardcore ski mountaineering objective as it is for a ski vacation at your favorite resort.
 Though we did have issues with it deteriorating quickly, this sock comes with a lifetime guarantee, no questions asked.